Engineering & Equipment

 This article isn't about art or calligraphy; it's about physics: friction coefficients, input latency, and signal-to-noise ratios.

-In electrical engineering, we have "Impedance Matching."
-For a signal (your hand movement) to be transmitted without loss to the medium (paper), there must be a specific balance of resistance.
+Handwriting is essentially a process of Controlled Friction.
+In electrical engineering, we have "Impedance Matching"—for a signal (your hand movement) to be transmitted without loss to the medium (paper), there must be a specific balance of resistance.
+Too little friction (smooth glass) causes your pen tip to overshoot; too much friction (rough cardboard) causes fatigue and ink bleeding.

 FIG 1The Friction Hierarchy (μ)